AlexTerziyski/CART315/Process/README.md

 These scripts work together with two main scenes: game.tscn (the main game scene) and Piece.tscn (the template for all chess pieces).

 Throughout this project, I significantly underestimated the technical complexity involved, which limited my progress and led to moments of intense frustration having spent many hours stuck.
-Trying to combine the theoretical knowledge from the course with practical tutorials proved challenging, especially when adapting existing chess code to accommodate our RPS mechanic.
+Trying to combine the theoretical knowledge from the course with practical tutorials proved challenging
+(CREDIT - such as these ones: https://www.youtube.com/watch?v=5XQUnHYrUvs&t=54s, https://youtu.be/TBs1DX2xeFY?list=PLd_56bdSJ-tS4-q1gczTdKJhqMep3Ij_w&t=630), especially when adapting existing chess code to accommodate our RPS mechanic.
 Daniel and I haven't yet fully integrated the Rock-Paper-Scissors component with the chess gameplay, but we've established a solid foundation and are very close to completion.

 Despite not reaching our final integration goal within the course timeframe, this project has been invaluable from a design prototyping perspective.
 It forced us to think carefully about how two distinct game mechanics could interact meaningfully, and the iterative process helped us refine our concept significantly.